QA-Flow/qaflow-web/README.md

 ✅ Web & Mobile report visualization
 ✅ Customizable reporting module for developers
 ✅ Intuitive dashboard with detailed logs

+## 📚 Documentation

+This Next.js project uses **FumaDocs** for documentation management.
+The documentation is accessible at the `/docs` URL path, and all documentation content is stored in the `content/docs` directory of the project.

+## 🎯 Purpose of QA Flow

+The primary goal of **QA Flow** is to streamline the quality assurance process by providing a comprehensive platform for test reporting and analysis.
+With QA Flow:

+- Test developers can integrate our reporting module into their test frameworks
+- Test results and reports are automatically collected and processed
+- Teams can view detailed test reports through an intuitive dashboard interface
+- AI-powered analysis helps identify patterns and suggest fixes for recurring issues
+- QA teams can track test coverage and quality metrics over time

+This approach ensures faster issue detection, more efficient debugging, and ultimately higher quality software releases.

 ## 📦 Installation & Setup